ud-turkic/udtw23/README.md

 ## Current to-dos for the contributors

-- Finishing the translations of [the sample sentences](https://github.com/ud-turkic/udtw23/wiki/initial-20-turkish-sentences) into your assigned Turkic language
+- Finishing the translations of [the selected 20 Turkish sentences](https://github.com/ud-turkic/udtw23/wiki/selected-20-turkish-sentences) into your assigned Turkic language
 - Annotating the sets of sentences

 ## 4th meeting